Sharp Sensitivity Analysis for Inverse Propensity Weighting via Quantile Balancing: Sensitivity analysis

 \begin{condition} \textup{\textbf{(Density)}}\\ The conditional distribution of $Y \mid X, Z$ has a uniformly bounded density $f(y | x, z)$.
 For each $(x, z) \in \X \times \{ 0, 1 \}$, the map $y \mapsto f( y | x, z)$ is continuous and positive near $Q_{1 - \tau}(x, z)$ and $Q_{\tau}(x, z)$. \end{condition}

 Finally, we make some assumptions about how the quantiles are estimated.
-For the standard linear quantile regression method of Koenker and Bassett \cite{koenker_bassett_1978}, one only needs to check that the regressors in the quantile regression have finite variance.
+For the standard linear quantile regression method of \cite{koenker_bassett_1978}, one only needs to check that the regressors in the quantile regression have finite variance.
 We cover generic (possibly nonlinear) methods by requiring sample splitting to avoid overfitting.
-The specific form of sample splitting analyzed in our proofs is ``cross-fitting" \cite{schick1986, newey_robins_crossfitting, doubleML}, but leave-one-out or out-of-bag quantile estimates perform similarly in simulations.
+The specific form of sample splitting analyzed in our proofs is ``cross-fitting" \citep{schick1986, newey_robins_crossfitting, doubleML}, but leave-one-out or out-of-bag quantile estimates perform similarly in simulations.
+Based on our practical experience, we recommend using some kind of sample splitting even when the quantile model is linear.